federated-data-sharing/common-api/doc/User_Guide_CLI.md

         "$FDS_ENDPOINT/datasets/$dataset_id/catalogue" | jq
 ```

-... and then get the dictionary for that dataset - not that there may multiple 'tables' within the dataset, with individual dictionaries.
+... and then get the dictionary for that dataset - note that there may multiple 'tables' within the dataset, with individual dictionaries.
 ```sh
 curl $curl_opts -X GET -H "Accept: application/json"\
      "$FDS_ENDPOINT/datasets/$dataset_id/dictionaries"\